Casa Morita, SW9 8LB

 - Unit 9, Market Row, Brixton, SW9 8LB

-In the opening week, free totopos and chipotle mayonnaise were provided at the tables (no longer the case).
-The totopos were satisfyingly crunchy and the creamy, piquant mayonnaise very addictive.
-There were three kinds of taco filling on offer; three of any combination could be had for £6.
-This was the only option on the food menuphoto.
-The gluten-free tacos are soft enough to be folded but with a hint of brittleness so that there is a faint crunch when you do so.
-Of the fillings, itsbruce and Jen thought the mole rojo with chicken was the best, with very tender meat and a rich, complex sauce.
-The chorizo and guacamole does make a very good combination, though, the creamy avocado a good complement to the dryness of the sausage.
-The rajas (peppers) with cream filling is the lightest of the three; the peppers are not overcooked and retain some texture and their flavour is enhanced by the cream rather than being masked.
+We also had a couple of rounds of tacos (£6 for any three).
+The tortillas were soft enough to be folded, but with a hint of brittleness so that folding produced a faint crunch.
+Of the fillings, we thought the mole rojo with chicken was the best, with very tender meat and a rich, complex sauce.
+The chorizo and guacamole did make a very good combination, though, the creamy avocado a good complement to the dryness of the sausage.
+The rajas (peppers) with cream filling was the lightest of the three; the peppers weren't overcooked and retained some texture, and their flavour was enhanced by the cream rather than being masked.

-itsbruce's verdict: This is authentic Mexican cuisine, not at all Tex-Mex and among the best to be found in London.
+itsbruce's verdict: This is Mexican cuisine, not at all Tex-Mex, and among the best to be found in London.
 The combination of high quality food and fast service make this a great stopping point on a night out in Brixton.

 Accessibility: No steps to get in.
 Toilets are the market toilets, just down the row, cost-free and step-free entry, including an accessible one.